-AI-driven technology can use image recognition and natural language processing to analyze scenes in pre-recorded content, such as Channel 4’s Contextuel Momets initiative in the UK.
-This technology produces a list of ‘positive moments’ that can then be matched to a brand for advertising purposes.
+AI-driven technology can use image recognition and natural language processing to analyze scenes in pre-recorded content, such as Channel 4’s Contextual Moments initiative in the UK.
+This technology produces a list of ‘positive moments’ that can be matched to a brand for advertising purposes.
 These ads can then be fitted for specific viewing audiences.

 Loyalty and Unified Experiences

-Offering a unified experience on all devices and in all locations is a given – far more than just providing top-quality video on TVs, phones and other connected devices, viewers now expect the TV service to recognize them in various situations and provide the same smooth experience.
-No matter if they are halfway around the globe or signing in on a different device in their home, the TV service should recognize their profile, remember where they left off viewing a show, and provide the same interactions that the viewer is accustomed to performing.
+Offering a unified experience on all devices and in all locations is a given – far more than just providing top-quality video on TVs, phones, and other connected devices, viewers now expect the TV service to recognize them in various situations and provide the same smooth experience.
+Whether they are halfway around the globe or signing in on a different device in their home, the TV service should recognize their profile, remember where they left off viewing a show, and provide the same interactions that the viewer is accustomed to performing.

 Monetization through Personalization

 For TV Service Providers, personalization also enables monetization opportunities such as targeted advertising.
-Using data-centric approaches, TV services providers can integrate ads that ‘speak’ to the viewer’s interests.
+Using data-centric approaches, TV service providers can integrate ads that ‘speak’ to the viewer’s interests.